 Community Police Academy#

 Potential candidates for the Community Police Academy must be at least 18 years of age, live or work in the City of Fort Collins, have no prior felony convictions, and have no misdemeanor arrests within one year of application.
 Enrollment is limited to approximately 20 students per academy.
-Fort Collins Police Services offers one academy each year (**no academy will be offered in 2020).
+Fort Collins Police Services offers one academy each year.
 There is no cost to those attending the academy, just a commitment to attend all classes.
 The Academy will be held Thursday evenings from 6:00-9:00 PM.
 Check back soon for dates for the next Academy.